 Spain is a country that expresses itself through its festivals.
+Food festivals in Spain are amongst the best wellcomed festivals in Spain.
+No wonder why: lots of wine and great local food get involved!
 Nothing can compare to the sound and colour of the La Tomatina tomato fight in Buñol, or the Las Fallas parades in Valencia.
 Each region has its own traditional celebrations and you can find them throughout the whole year, as the Spanish calendar is packed with festivals of every kind.
 In this post we introduce you to the best and most interesting gastronomic festivals within Spain, so that you can enjoy the festivities just like a Spaniard.

 Galicia is known for its seafood and the ´Festa do Marisco´ held in the small fishing community of ´O Grove´ is without a doubt the best way to experience this tiny village´s big seafood tradition.
 Almost entirely surrounded by water, O Grove is a tiny peninsula that sticks out of the main landmass of Galicia, connected only by a small strip of land to the mainland.
 Dependent on its fishing trade, O Grove has always had a long history of seafood and this festival has taken place for over 50 years.
 The festival also has Best Crab and Mussel Dish competitions in addition to the seafood stalls, where you can browse and taste the local dishes, as well as traditional live music.
 The festival is held in October every year.